Vfrost98/BubbleSort1/README.md

-# BubbleSort1
+# BubbleSort

-Simple bubble sort implementation in C++
+Simple example of the bubble sort implementation in C++.